MadRiver44/wdi/unit01/w02_d02/lab/this_es6/this_es6.md

 Navigate to [ES6 kata](http://es6katas.org/).
 Click on "Default Parameter" exercise.
 Attempt to fix the bugs.

-Try the same thinh with "Block Scope and Arrow Functions"
+Try the same thing with "Block Scope and Arrow Functions"